lupyuen/lupyuen.github.io/src/unicorn4.md

 Maybe Emulator + Device Farm

 _Why are we doing this?_

+- The Trade Tariffs are Terribly Troubling.
+Some of us NuttX Folks might need to hunker down and emulate Avaota SBC for now.

 [“Attached is the Mermaid Flowchart for the Boot Flow for Apache NuttX RTOS.
 Please explain how NuttX boots.”](https://docs.google.com/document/d/1qYkBu3ca3o5BXdwtUpe0EirMv9PpMOdmf7QBnqGFJkA/edit?tab=t.0)